Amazons: Amazons in art

-Beginning around 550 BC. depictions of Amazons as daring fighters and equestrian warriors appeared on vases.
-After the Battle of Marathon in 490 BC the Amazon battle - Amazonomachy became popular motifs on pottery.
-By the sixth century BC, public and privately displayed artwork used the Amazon imagery for pediment reliefs, sarcophagi, mosaics, pottery, jewelry and even monumental sculptures, that adorned important buildings like the Parthenon in Athens.
+Beginning around 550 BCE. depictions of Amazons as daring fighters and equestrian warriors appeared on vases.
+After the Battle of Marathon in 490 BCE the Amazon battle - Amazonomachy became popular motifs on pottery.
+By the sixth century BCE, public and privately displayed artwork used the Amazon imagery for pediment reliefs, sarcophagi, mosaics, pottery, jewelry and even monumental sculptures, that adorned important buildings like the Parthenon in Athens.
 Amazon motifs remained popular until the Roman imperial period and into Late antiquity.

 Apart from the artistic desire to express the passionate womanhood of the Amazons in contrast with the manhood of their enemies, some modern historians interpret the popularity of Amazon in art as indicators of societal trends, both positive and negative.
-Greek and Roman societies, however, utilized the Amazon mythology as a literary and artistic vehicle to unite against a commonly-held enemy.
+Greek and Roman societies, however, utilized the Amazon mythology as a literary and artistic vehicle to unite against a commonly held enemy.
 The metaphysical characteristics of Amazons were seen as personifications of both nature and religion.
-Roman authors like Virgil, Strabo, Pliny the Elder, Curtius, Plutarch, Arrian, and Pausanius advocated the greatness of the state, as Amazon myths served to discuss the creation of origin and identity for the Roman people.
+Roman authors like Virgil, Strabo, Pliny the Elder, Curtius, Plutarch, Arrian, and Pausanias advocated the greatness of the state, as Amazon myths served to discuss the creation of origin and identity for the Roman people.
 However, that changed over time.
 Amazons in Roman literature and art have many faces, such as the Trojan ally, the warrior goddess, the native Latin, the warmongering Celt, the proud Sarmatian, the hedonistic and passionate Thracian warrior queen, the subdued Asian city, and the worthy Roman foe.